A man walking a path

 Quitting heroin will likely be difficult, but seeking treatment doesn’t have to be.
 Still Water Wellness will get you through the detox process safely with as much comfort as possible.
 Treatment for heroin addiction will be personalized to your needs and you’ll work with an addiction specialist to create a treatment plan that will best help you recover and prevent relapse.

-Many types of treatment exist for addiction to heroin and other substances, and Still Water Wellness is equipped to help you through the withdrawal symptoms, past the inpatient and outpatient treatment, and onto a better and brighter future.
+Many types of treatment exist for addiction to heroin and other substances, and Still Water Wellness Group is equipped to help you through the withdrawal symptoms, past the inpatient and outpatient treatment, and onto a better and brighter future.
 The journey to overcome drug addiction is different for everyone, but with help you can make it through.